-Choosing extra virgin oil for a fat in your diet is a healthy choice.
-While some evidence exists that olive oil may be helpful in your weight-loss efforts, true weight loss requires a change in calorie intake.
+Selecting extra virgin olive oil as a dietary fat is a healthy choice.
+While some evidence exists that olive oil may be helpful in your weight-loss efforts, dropping pounds requires a decrease in calorie intake, which is easy to track on a calorie counter.
 Consult your doctor to discuss healthy strategies and the use of extra virgin olive oil to help you lose weight.

-It's important to note that the flavor of extra virgin olive varies depending on type.
-Based on the theory developed by Dr. Roberts, you would drink a light or delicate extra virgin olive oil or the extra light olive oil.
+It's important to note that the flavor of extra virgin olive oil varies depending on type.
+Based on the theory developed by Dr. Roberts, you would drink a light or delicate extra virgin olive oil or the extra light olive oil, which has a bland flavor.

 Extra Virgin Olive Oil and Weight Loss